anton-kasperovich/workshop/mulder/extra.md

 probePath: /healthz
 ```

-And create a new Git branch, commit, push, open a PR, make sure it works, and merge the PR.
+And create a new Git branch, commit, push, open a PR, make sure it works, merge the PR, and update your local `master`.

 ## Code change